rust-lang/rust/text/0000-read-all.md

 could report the number of bytes sucessfully read before an error.
 This would be inconsistent with write_all, but arguably more correct.

-If we wanted io::Error to be a smaller type, ErrorKind::ShortRead could be unparameterized.
+If we wanted io::ErrorKind to be a smaller type, ErrorKind::ShortRead could be unparameterized.
 But this would reduce the information available to calleres.